-Back in 2016, if you were living in the town of Perenjori, power outages were a fact of life.
+In 2016, if you were living in the town of Perenjori, power outages were a fact of life.
 But with the battery energy storage system, these will be a thing of the past.

 Perenjori is the first town to trial a backup battery supply on the Western Power network.
 The battery was commissioned in August 2018 and the community is already beginning to experience tangible benefits.